 Can you take a fishing rod case in checked luggage?

-Yes, if you plan to travel with fishing gear, you should invest in a good rod case (get one here).
+Yes, if you plan to travel with fishing gear, you should invest in a good rod case.
 Tube type rod cases are more protective and durable.
 Some even include space for a fishing reel.
 Keep in mind that checked baggage gets handled roughly.
 You do not want to put expensive reels or fragile rods in checked luggage without proper protection.

 Can you take a fishing pole on a plane?